 - Seek reference/information assistance.

-- Space to sit, read, or utilize electronic devices (including charging devices) is not available in any area of the library.
+- Space to sit, read, or utilize personal electronic devices (including charging devices) is not available.

-- Creative Studios in the Sewell Mill Library & Cultural Center.
+- Study rooms, meeting rooms, and the Creative Studios in the Sewell Mill Library & Cultural Center will remain closed.

-- In-person programming.
-All programming will continue to be virtual with the exception of some outdoor events.
+- All programming will continue to be virtual with the exception of some outdoor events.

-Outdoor book drops at all Cobb library locations with the exception of Switzer Library and Windy Hill Library are open.
+Outdoor book drops at all Cobb library locations, with the exception of Switzer Library, are open.
 Please note that returned items will be placed in quarantine directly from book drops.
 Items will remain on your account for up to 5 days.
 Items will be checked in and your account updated after items come out of quarantine.

 Pickup hours are Mondays from 11 am – 2 pm and 5 – 7 pm; and Tuesdays through Fridays from 11 am – 2 pm.
 There will be no weekend service.
 Pickup hours will remain limited due to staffing considerations.

 Sweetwater holds to be picked up at Powder Springs.